CollinsonGroup/teamcity/readme.md

 TeamCity....Dockerized.

 The container is a simple installation of TeamCity 9.X.
+At present, the changes from default are:
+- Set to recommended memory settings (1GB heap, 270MB perm space)
-At present, the only addition is including the MS SQL JDBC4 driver.
+- Included the MS SQL JDBC4 driver

+The container splits out the folders in the TeamCity data folder so that they can be seperately mounted giving you some flexability to the location of these files.

 ## Running